abreits/rxjs-idsets/projects/rxjs-idsets/README.md

 // create a new set containing 3 values, values implement IdObject interface const exampleSet = new IdSet([value1, value2, value3]);

-// subscribe to an obsevable that emits all new values added to the set exampleSet.all$.subscribe(value => console.log('created or updated', value));
+// subscribe to an observable that emits all values added to the set exampleSet.add$.subscribe(value => console.log('created or updated', value));

 // add a new value to the set
 // where exampleSet already contains [value1, value2, value3]
 exampleSet.add(value4);
 // exampleset now contains [value1, value2, value3, value4]
 // the exampleset.create$, .add$ and .allAdd$ observables publish value4
+// the exampleset.delta$ and allDelta$ publish { create: value4 }

 // update an existing value
 exampleSet.add(value1update);
 // exampleset now contains [value1update, value2, value3, value4]
 // the exampleset.update$, .add$ and .allAdd$ observables publish value1update
+// the exampleset.delta$ and allDelta$ publish { update: value1update }

 // delete a value from the set exampleSet.delete(value1.id);
 // exampleset now contains [value2, value3, value4]
 // the exampleset.delete$ observable publishes value1
+// the exampleset.delta$ and .allDelta$ publish { delete: value1 }

 // replace the contents of the set exampleSet.replace([value1, value2update, value3]);